The Bachelorette Recap Goodbye Jordan Kimball

 Okay, so, the squabble.
 Chris is convinced he’ll get the group date rose.
 But, he misses his chance to have alone time with Becca.
 Becca, tired and probably looking to get some shut-eye, awards the group date rose to Blake.
 Congrats, Blake, on being the first guy of the season to say you’re falling in love with Becca!
 He, unlike Jean Blanc, means it, and he gets the rose.

 Chris does not!
-Chris mad.
-Chris furious that his great dramatic lengths — he sang “muy bonita” instead of “danke schoen” — went unnoticed.
+Chris is mad.
+Chris is furious that his great dramatic lengths — he sang “muy bonita” instead of “danke schoen” — went unnoticed.
 Chris threatens to leave, claiming Becca is not interested in him.
-Chris fail to understand that these types of games do not work on The Bachelorette.
-There is not “playing hard to get” on this show.
+Chris failed to understand that these types of games do not work on The Bachelorette.
+There is no “playing hard to get” on this show.
 You cannot engage in “well, he didn’t text back for three hours so I’ll text back in another six hours.”
 That is the rather unfortunate beauty of this spectacle.
 You have to take your shot, and you have to take it fast.
-Otherwise, you’re Chrs, flailing a little in the relatively calm water.
+Otherwise, you’re Chris, flailing a little in the relatively calm water.
 (It’s called treading water.)

 Advertisement